 Opportunity to complete Wilderness First Responder Certification (WFR): Recognizing that the industry standard for First Aid requirements has a high upfront cost, COBS will cover the cost of the Fellows’ WFR ($800 per person), or the bridge course (Wilderness First Aid to WFR).

 Gear Support.
-Fellows will receive financial support to assist with the required purchasing of gear used by instructors in our course areas and provide donated product from program partners as available.
+Fellows will have full access to our COBS gear library and will receive financial support to assist with the required purchasing of gear used by instructors in our course areas. and provide donated product from program partners as available.

 Travel support.
 Recognizing that we want to attract people both from Colorado and from a wider community, we will provide a stipend to offset the travel cost for Fellows to get to our remote basecamps.

 COBS is grateful to the philanthropic partners that make this program possible including Boettcher Foundation and VF Foundation.
 We are also grateful to Kim Miller, CEO of Scarpa North America, for being the inspiration behind this program and one of our greatest cheerleaders and connectors.